You are in:

 The final day of consideration in committee of the Children and Families Bill (20 November 2013) resumed on amendment 263, which had been moved, on standardized packaging which was withdrawn.

-In the first day of report stage (9 December 2013) in the Lords amendments were debated on the access to intermediary services for the descendants of adopted people and there was a long discussion about the repeal of the requirement to give due consideration to ethnicity of a child in the adoption process.
+In the first day of report stage (9 December 2013) in the Lords, amendments were debated on the access to intermediary services for the descendants of adopted people and there was a long discussion about the repeal of the requirement to give due consideration to ethnicity of a child in the adoption process.
 Amendments were approved which would turn directions relating to all local authorities into an order requiring the agreement of both Houses through the affirmative procedure.

-Peers withdrew amendments on better support for looked after children relating to biological family contact after the government said new guidance would soon be coming into place.
+Additionally, peers withdrew amendments on better support for looked after children relating to biological family contact after the government said new guidance would soon be coming into place.
 The government also confirmed they would be tabling an amendment at third reading to allow those in care to stay with their foster families until their 21st birthday if they wished.

 An amendment on the creation of a 'child trafficking guardian' was defeated on a division; 145 votes to 130.